michaelkubina/SpotMicroESP32/assembly/README.md

 ### Chassis ###

-Take the chassis side piece and place four M3 nuts into their pockets - the flat side should face outwards and the long cutout for the circuitry mountingplate should be at the bottom. **Currently the circuitry mountingplate is in development - the orange piece is just a placeholder and actually the template piece, if someone wants to design their own**
+Take the chassis side piece and place four M3 nuts into their pockets - the flat side should face outwards and the long cutout for the circuitry mountingplate should be at the bottom. **Chose the mountingplate corresponding to your bigger buck converter - the XL4016 or SZBK07** https://github.com/michaelkubina/SpotMicroESP32/tree/master/electronics

 ![021 - Chassis](https://github.com/michaelkubina/SpotMicroESP32/blob/master/assembly/images/021_chassis_sides.png)